DeveloperRedzy/task-bloomtech-backend/PROJECT_PLAN.md

 - [x] Test error handling (enhanced for timestamp validation)
 - [x] Test edge cases and boundaries (comprehensive timestamp validation testing)

+### ⚠️ Testing Status Note

+**Current Test Issues**: Following the Phase 8 major schema migration from `date`/`hours` to `startTime`/`endTime`, some tests may be failing due to:

+- **Schema Changes**: Tests expecting old `date` and `hours` fields instead of timestamp structure
+- **Date Validation**: Hardcoded test dates that are now too old (security validation rejects dates > 1 year old)
+- **Constraint Changes**: Tests relying on the removed unique constraint for same-day entries
+- **API Response Format**: Integration tests expecting old response structure
+- **Factory Updates**: Test data factories may need updates for new timestamp format

+**Resolution**: Most core functionality tests have been updated, but some edge cases and legacy test patterns may need individual attention.
+The testing framework and infrastructure are solid - mainly requires updating test data and expectations to match the new timestamp-based schema.

 ### 🔄 Phase 7: Performance & Optimization (PARTIALLY COMPLETED)

 **Goal**: Optimize for production performance